-- Descending or sigmoid colon – the contents become more formed.
-This section does down the left side of the body to the rectum.
+- Descending colon – the contents become more formed.
+This section goes down the left side of the body into the pelvis.

-The main jobs of the colon are absorbing water and electrolytes (salts and minerals the body needs, like sodium, calcium, and potassium), moving stool, and storing waste until it is passed out of the body.
+The main jobs of the colon are absorbing water and electrolytes (salts and minerals the body needs, like sodium, calcium, and potassium), moving stool, and storing waste until it’s passed out of the body.

 The rectum and anus

-The 2 end portions of the digestive tract are the rectum and anus.
-Special nerve pathways to the brain make us aware when the stool reaches this section.
-As the stool enters the rectum, we feel the need to have a bowel movement.
+The rectum is the last part of the large intestine that connects the sigmoid colon to the anus.
+Normally at this point the bowel contents are solid.
+Special nerve pathways to the brain make us aware when the stool reaches the rectum.
+As stool enters the rectum, we feel the need to have a bowel movement.
 The anal sphincter muscle is like a valve that allows us to control this.
 Unlike the rest of the digestive tract, it closes (contracts) or opens (relaxes) at our will to allow stool to pass out of the body.

 Last Revised: 12/02/2014